bkerler/edl/README.md

 ## Contributions
 - We need an implementation of the VIP Programming, functions addprogram and addpatch should be used (as a Module in Modules)

+## Report issues
+- Please run using the option --debugmode and then commit an issue and attach the "log.txt" file

 Published under MIT license
 Additional license limitations: No use in commercial products without prior permit.